 The course provides the benefits-based components of programming across all concentrations and two degrees in RHT.
 It has been designed to include fundamental principles and techniques of the planning process for exercise science/kinesiology; health promotion; parks, outdoor, and therapeutic recreation; sport management; and tourism and events management.
 Using theoretical models, students will design a Written Program Plan that outlines all of the programs to be accomplished in (a) twelve (12) Program Design Forms using (b) ten (10) program classifications around a to be announced (tba) theme for at least (c) fourteen (14) hours in length.
+It will be designed as if it would occur in the future in and at a location on the Prince William Campus.
 Based on lectures, the text, and outside sources, this course's Written Program Plan creates the beginning of a student major's RHT portfolio.
 Each student will add to their portfolio's theme driven Written Program Plan throughout their future semesters' coursework, including core courses PRLS 323, PRLS 460, and PRLS/SPMT/TOUR 490 capstone internship course.
 The portfolio has provided validation to employers to hire both interns and employees and students have used their Written Program Plan on their site.